TUPM-BSCS/iConfess/README.md

 Project Description

 		The system enables users to share a confession anonymously.
-	The system limits only for TUP students, regardless of the campus.
+	The system limits only for college students.
 	A user can subscribe to another user by following him/her and their confessions will be seen in the subscriber's home page.